edwardoughton/pytal/README.md

   <img src="/figures/baseline_tech_country_costs.png" />
 </p>

-Global estimates for 4G and 5G roll-out
+Global estimates for 4G and 5G deployment
 =======================================
 Once different strategies have been modeled for representative countries, the results can be scaled within each country cluster to provide global cost estimates.
 This allows researchers